lokpoon/LunaSim-Document/_sources/lightbox_launch_procedure.md

 ### 1. Generate a working `LED_schedule.csv`

 - On a computer, generate a `LED_schedule.csv` with the LunaSim scheduler, with your desired parameters.
+Make sure that your time zone was set correctly, and is a time zone without DST.
 Move the `LED_schedule.csv` into your Pi's *Desktop/control*

 - For the `lightbox.py` to run, the `LED_schedule.csv` must contain a row matching the time at launch.
 Meaning you cannot have a `LED_schedule.csv` where the first row is a time in the future.
 So, when creating the `LED_schedule.csv`, set the beginning date time ahead of when you will run the script.